Almost 80 years after the Holocaust, 245,000 Jewish survivors are still alive - The Boston Globe

 Advertisement

-“When I started talking about the Holocaust for the first time, in front of those students, I couldn't stop crying,” Winkelmann told The Associated Press last week.
-“But since then I've talked about it so many times, and every time I shed less tears.”
+“When I started talking about the Holocaust for the first time, in front of those students, I couldn’t stop crying,” Winkelmann said.
+“But since then I’ve talked about it so many times, and every time I shed less tears.”

 While she said there can never be any closure for the terror she and all the other survivors lived through, Winkelmann has now made it her mission in life to tell her story.
 Even at 95, she still visits schools across Germany — and has a message for her listeners.